 - Phone script

 One of ADA’s legislative priorities is to seek and support policy and funding to support diabetes research.
 Whether it be the Special Diabetes Program or funding to support CDC and NIH research, this RRT will concentrate on action and engagement around enhanced support for diabetes research.
 This will most often occur at the federal level and be connected to the federal funding and appropriations process.
 The Research RRT will focus on supporting ADA’s priority to increase funding dedicated to diabetes research, programs, and clinical translation of research, including, but not limited to:

 - The National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health.

 - The Division of Diabetes Translation at the Centers for Disease Control and Prevention.

 - The Special Diabetes Program for type 1 research and programs in American Indian/Alaska Native communities.

 - The National Diabetes Prevention Program to support community-based programs to prevent type 2 diabetes.

 - Diabetes research and prevention programs in states.

 - Protecting research opportunities.

-More than 7 million people depend on insulin to live and thrive in their everyday life.
+About 7 million people depend on insulin to live and thrive in their everyday life.
 This RRT will focus on advocating for policies and outreach to make insulin affordable to anyone who depends on this life-sustaining medication.
 Whether it be advocating for greater price transparency throughout the supply chain or supporting limits on cost sharing, the Insulin Affordability RRT will advocate to ensure both immediate and long-term affordability and access to insulin.